LogoBotmonster Tech

 Why $1,500/mo Opus Bills Pushed Users to GLM

 The pressure here is simple.
-The moment Anthropic’s third-party tool restrictions kicked in, OpenClaw users who had been running on the Claude Pro CLI got nudged onto pay-per-token API access.
-At Opus 4.6 list pricing of $15 per million input tokens and $75 per million output tokens, agentic loops add up fast.
-The OP of the r/openclaw PSA thread tracked his own bill at roughly $1,500/mo before he switched.
-That figure is the reference point most cost-comparison threads on the sub now cite.
+Once Anthropic’s third-party tool rules kicked in, OpenClaw users on the Claude Pro CLI got nudged onto pay-per-token API access.
+At Opus 4.7 list pricing of $15 per million input tokens and $75 per million output tokens, agent loops add up fast.
+The OP of the r/openclaw PSA thread tracked his own bill at about $1,500/mo before he switched.
+That figure is the anchor most cost threads on the sub now cite.
+The pricing pain did not ease with the next model either: the community reception of Opus 4.7 leaned on token-burn complaints from power users hitting caps in minutes, which is exactly the pattern that turns an OpenClaw cron fleet into a four-figure surprise.

 Allegorical illustration of a translucent brain memory vault with a chaotic multi-armed robot dropping speech bubbles on the left and a calm robot carrying a memory shard on the right